greggman/wgpu-matrix/README.md

 ## Performance vs Convenience

 Most functions take an optional destination as the last argument.
-If you don't supply it a new one (vector, matrix) will be created for you.
+If you don't supply it, a new one (vector, matrix) will be created for you.

 ```js